Coronavirus update: Advice for applicants

 The government has confirmed that GCSE and A-level students will still receive their exam results as planned this summer.
 A-level results will be published on Thursday 13 August and GCSEs on Thursday 20 August.
 Grades will take into account a range of evidence and data including performance in mock exams and non-exam assessment.

-Ofqual have also confirmed that grades for vocational and technical qualifications (including BTEC Nationals) will be calculated and awarded on Thursday 13 August 2020, with students receiving these results alongside outcomes for A-levels.
+Ofqual have also confirmed that grades for vocational and technical qualifications (including BTEC Nationals) will be calculated and awarded on Thursday 13 August 2020.
+Students will receive these results alongside outcomes for A-levels.

 The government website provides further information about exam cancellations and details of how qualifications will be graded and awarded in summer 2020 (published 3 April).